yolk/valvat/README.md

 ## A note on Brexit

-Valvat supports validating VAT-IDs from the UK by syntax, checksum and using the HMRC API (for backwards compatibility only with the `:uk` option set).
-You need to create an account on the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/developer/registration) to validate UK VAT numbers with valvat.
+Valvat supports validating VAT-IDs from the UK by syntax, checksum and using the HMRC API v2.0.
 Validation against the VIES web service stopped working early 2021.

+Sadly with the deprecation of the HMRC API v1 on January 2025 there is no open accessible web service to validate UK vat numbers anymore.
+To use the current v2 of the HMRC API you will need to create an account on the [HMRC Developer Hub](https://developer.service.hmrc.gov.uk/developer/registration) and then apply for production credentials.
+The second step is a little bit more involved and can take up to ten business days.
+See the configuration section below how to use valvat with your HMRC authentication credentials.

 Northern Ireland received its own VAT number prefix - XI which is supported by VIES web service so any XI-prefixed VAT numbers should be validated as any EU VAT number.

 ## Features

 * Simple syntax verification
-* Lookup via the VIES web service
+* Lookup via the VIES web service (for EU VAT numbers)
-* (Optional) lookup via the HMRC web service (for UK VAT numbers)
+* Lookup via the HMRC web service (for UK VAT numbers)
 * ActiveModel/Rails integration
 * Works standalone without ActiveModel
 * Minimal runtime dependencies